 How to Get Access to Samsung Mobile Test Devices

-3. Having captured 28.77% mobile market share globally, Samsung has emerged as the most preferred smartphone vendor worldwide.
+Samsung has captured 23.58% of the mobile market share globally and has emerged as the second most preferred smartphone vendor worldwide.
+It has significant brand recognition, especially for its Galaxy series.

 To release robust and flawless apps for a big brand like Samsung, app developers and QAs need access to a comprehensive device lab.
-A device lab that includes all the latest and legacy handsets for extensive testing of apps across Samsung tab and smartphones
+A device lab that includes all the latest and legacy handsets for extensive testing of apps across Samsung tab and smartphones.

-However, it’s critical to remember that it is not feasible for organizations of all sizes to set up a device lab or purchase all the Samsung mobile devices for testing purposes.
+However, it’s critical to remember that it is not feasible for organizations of all sizes to set up a device lab or purchase all Samsung mobile devices for testing purposes.
 It demands huge investment and maintenance.
 Teams need a better solution that can help them with the required test infrastructure for running tests on real Samsung devices.

-Using a Real Device Cloud For Testing on Real Samsung Devices
+How to Use a Real Device Cloud For Testing on Real Samsung Devices

 As mentioned earlier, it may not be economically feasible for all teams to purchase numerous Samsung handsets or set up a device lab.
 An ideal approach here is to opt for a cloud-based platform that offers all the required Samsung devices for testing and debugging.